SS City of Tokio: President Grant's world tour

 A contemporary account described the arrival thus:

 A fleet of steamers and yachts met the City of Tokio down the bay, while guns boomed until the harbor was cloudy with smoke, bells rang, and factory whistles tooted and screamed.
 Every vantage point overlooking the channel was black with cheering crowds.

 It was dusk when the General landed.
 A great procession was awaiting him, and escorted him, through streets draped with bunting and bright with thousands of lights and bonfires, to the Palace Hotel, where a chorus of five hundred voices sang an ode of greeting.

 Cheered by crowds at every station, Grant eventually reached Philadelphia, his original point of departure two and half years earlier, on December 12, 1879.

 Japanese migrants

 After the Chinese Exclusion Act was passed in 1882, American industrialists began to look elsewhere for reliable sources of cheap labor.
 The Japanese government had forbidden emigration since 1868, but in the 1880s it relaxed some of its restrictions.
-In 1884, the government of Hawaii offered to subsidize the transport of Japanese labourers to its territory, and advertised a set of conditions under which the migrants would be employed on its sugar plantations.
+In 1884, the Kingdom of Hawaii offered to subsidize the transport of Japanese laborers to its territory, and advertised a set of conditions under which the migrants would be employed on its sugar plantations.

 On February 8, 1885, the first group of 943 Japanese – 676 men, 159 women, and 108 children – arrived in Honolulu, on board City of Tokio.
-This group was the very first in the wave of immigration whose members would later be dubbed Issei, or first-generation Japanese migrants to the United States.
+This group was the very first in the wave of immigration whose members would later be dubbed Issei, or first-generation Japanese migrants.